dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 > **Note**
 >
+> Previous to 2.28, installed apps would only be stored on the instance's
-> Apps installed previously to 2.28 will still be available on the
+> local filesystem.
+Apps installed before 2.28 will still be available on the
 > instance it was installed, but it will not be shared with other
 > instances, as it's still located on the instances local filesystem.